DeathCamel58/denon-reverse-engineering/Writerside/topics/UART.md

 ![](../../assets/Prime Go Internal.jpg)

-NOTE: There is a `RECOVERY` button located on the other side of the board in the bottom left of this image.
-Hold it down, press the power button, and it'll go into firmware update mode.
+> There is a `RECOVERY` button located on the other side of the board in the bottom left of this image.
+Hold it
+> down, press the power button, and it'll go into firmware update mode.
+> {style="note"}

 ### UART Connection